How to care for your Bamboo plants

 Apply generously in spring-summer, water in and, importantly, apply a thick organic mulch around the base of the culms.

-Follow the application rate specified on the fertiliser package.
-Over fertilising bamboo is difficult to do, but excessive amounts of nitrogen can lead to aphid problems or weakened canes.
+Follow the application rate specified on the fertilizer package.
+Over fertilizing bamboo is difficult to do, but excessive amounts of nitrogen can lead to aphid problems or weakened canes.

 Clump forming bamboos don’t require root containment.
 Bamboos with running rhizomes must be planted with a root control system (root barrier).